mobizt/Firebase-ESP8266/README.md

 Support integer, float, String and raw JSON String data types.

-Able to set multiple stream path (require more RAM) and single stream path (swap between stream and other set/get/push).
+Auto resume streaming when timeout and can be switch between get/set/push/update call and stream event monitoring inside the Loop() easily.

+When doing get/set/push/update call, the stream will stop and can be resume.

-No root certificate or fingerprint required as default.
+No root certificate or fingerprint required.

 **Supported functions**